-Whilst we have clear visibility of our direct suppliers it becomes more complex the further down the supply chain.
-In order to assist us in taking steps to identify possible issues in our supply chain we are investigating joining Sedex either in our own capacity or in conjunction with other members of our buying group.
-Membership is expected to be in place early in 2020.
+In order to assist us in taking steps to identify possible issues in our supply chain the Tillington Group has joined Sedex this year.
 Sedex is a global membership organisation dedicated to driving improvements in ethical and responsible business practices in global supply chains.
-They assist buyers and suppliers to share and exchange data, helping to better manage social and environmental risks within their supply chain, and positively impact responsible sourcing.
+It assists buyers and suppliers to share and exchange data, helping to manage social and environmental risks better within their supply chain, and positively impact responsible sourcing.
 Sedex provides a range of tools, services, guidance and training to help companies map and manage risks in their supply chain, with over 50,000 members in 155 countries, across 35 industry sectors, including food, agriculture, financial services, clothing and apparel, packaging and chemicals.

-3. Supplier Code of Conduct.
+3. Supplier Code of Conduct